RoyRedRedVN/ScriptBlox/README.md

 ---

 ## 🌟 Overview
-**ScriptBlox** is an Android application designed to make script searching faster, safer, and more enjoyable.
+**ScriptBlox** is an Android application designed to make finding game scripts faster, safer, and simpler.
-Instead of visiting multiple websites or unsafe sources, users can instantly find scripts within the app — neatly organized and easy to access.
+Instead of visiting multiple websites or unsafe sources, users can instantly search for scripts directly inside the app — organized, clean, and accessible with just one tap.

-With a clean **Material 3** (Material You) UI inspired by Google’s design system, ScriptBlox delivers both a smooth user experience and strong performance — all built completely in **Sketchware Pro**.
+Built with **Material 3 (Material You)** and **Sketchware Pro**, ScriptBlox combines Google’s design philosophy with modern functionality and strong performance.

 ---

 ## 🚀 Features

 ### 🔍 Fast Script Search
-- Search for scripts instantly without loading heavy web pages.
+- Quickly find scripts for your favorite games.
-- Organized layout for readability and quick access.
+- Clean and minimal layout for easy reading.
-- One-tap copy or open links directly.
+- One-tap copy and open functions.

 ### 🔐 Safe & Secure
-- No harmful links or trackers.
-- Scripts fetched only from trusted APIs.
+- Scripts come only from trusted sources.
-- Focus on privacy and data protection.
+- No malicious links or tracking scripts.
+- Privacy-focused with secure API handling.

-### 🎨 Material 3 (Material You)
+### 🎨 Material 3 Design
-- Modern Google-style design.
-- Dynamic colors that adapt to system theme.
+- Familiar Google-inspired interface.
-- Smooth animations and rounded corners.
+- Smooth transitions and rounded cards.
-- Supports both light and dark mode.
+- Supports both light and dark modes.
+- Dynamic colors that match your device theme.

 ### ⚙️ Built with Sketchware Pro
-ScriptBlox is proudly developed using **Sketchware Pro**, proving that even with visual programming tools, you can create **professional, secure, and performant apps**.
+ScriptBlox is fully developed using **Sketchware Pro**, showcasing what’s possible with visual coding tools.
-Under the hood, the app uses:
+Despite being built visually, the app includes:
 - JSON parsing with Gson
-- RecyclerView with shimmer effects
+- RecyclerView optimizations and shimmer effects
-- Error handling & optimization
-- API data caching for better performance
+- Custom gradient backgrounds
+- Smooth loading and real-time updates

 ---

 ## 🧠 Highlights
-- Lightweight & battery friendly
+- Lightweight & battery efficient
-- Real-time updates for new scripts
+- Auto-refresh and caching for faster loading
-- Auto-refresh & offline-ready
+- Error handling and offline-ready experience
-- Community-driven design
+- Modern UI with Material You components

 ---

 ## 🛠️ Tech Stack
 - **Language:** Java
 - **Framework:** Sketchware Pro
-- **UI:** Material 3 / Material You
+- **UI Framework:** Material 3 / Material You
 - **Libraries:** Gson, RecyclerView, Shimmer

 ---

 ## 💬 Developer Vision
-> ScriptBlox was created to simplify script discovery.
+> ScriptBlox was created to make script searching **simple, safe, and stylish**.
-> No more shady websites or endless searches — just a clean, fast, and secure experience.
-> Made by a developer who loves both creativity and safety ❤️
+> It’s built for the community — by someone who knows the pain of searching unreliable sites.
+> The goal: **speed, safety, and simplicity**, all wrapped in a modern Material 3 design.

 ---

+## 📦 Installation
+1. Download the latest APK from the [Releases](../../releases) page.
+2. Install it on your Android device.
+3. Open ScriptBlox and start discovering scripts instantly!

+---

+## 🧑‍💻 Contributing
+Contributions, ideas, and feedback are always welcome!
+If you’d like to improve ScriptBlox or suggest a new feature, feel free to open an issue or pull request.

+---

-## 📸 Screenshots
+## 📜 License
-*(Add your screenshots here once available)*
+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for more information.

+---

+### 💖 Credits
+Developed with ❤️ by **Red**
+Powered by **Sketchware Pro**
+Inspired by **Google’s Material You**